cgoldberg/cgoldberg.github.io/_posts/2025-08-28-pytest-html-report.md

 I can execute the test and generate a report by running:

 ```
-pytest --html=report.html
+pytest --html=report.html --self-contained-html
 ```

-The output looks like this:
+The generated report (`report.html`) looks like this:

 ![pytest-html report screenshot](/assets/img/posts/2025-08-28-pytest-html.png){: w="600" }